a-type/gnocchi/packages/storage/README.md

 I guess you can store the current view of the final document where it would normally be, then also store the history.
 If anything gets inserted in history, you'd recompute the document and store it again.

+## Some assumptions

+- Only one client (the first) will ever connect to the server for the first time with local changes.
+All other clients will connect to the server with no local changes and receive their initial state entirely.
+  - Therefore, the server will always know about all clients who have access to the shared collections.
+- A client is the only one who can undo their own operations.
+No other client can undo an operation from a different client.

 ## Deleting documents

 I'd prefer not to have unbounded growth of the set of documents.
 That means actually deleting things.